Threats to the Forest

 Here are the 4 primary types of industrial activity taking place in the boreal in no particular order:

 Between 1990 and 2008, around 46 million acres of forest were harvested in Canada at an average of more than 2.5 million acres per year, with historic rates estimating around 65% coming from the boreal forest.
 More than half of Canada's boreal forest products go directly to the United States, with the majority coming in the form of pulp for paper and manufacturing.
-Harvest rates have slowed in recent years (1.4 million acres in 2012), however, the extent of boreal forest reserved for future timber operations means that long-term planning and sustainable management is needed.
+Harvest rates have slowed in recent years, however the extent of boreal forest reserved for future timber operations means that long-term planning and sustainable management is needed.

 For more than 200 years, explorers have been setting out upon the boreal forest with the hopes of discovering mineral riches.
 Many of them did, and to this day mining continues to play a large role in the Canadian economy.
 Unfortunately, many of these mines were constructed with little to no environmental oversight or with the long-term health of the forest in mind.
 Today, more than 7,000 abandoned mines can be found scattered throughout the forest, with more than 3,000 of them within 1 kilometer (0.62 miles) of a lake, river, or stream.
 Some were left in such bad condition that contaminants could still be found leaking into nearby waterways decades after closure.